Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Ablation Studies

 \end{itemize}

-The normalized conservatism for different datasets is visualized in \cref{fig:cost}, and the unnormalized computation times are reported in \cref{tab:cost}.
+The normalized conservatism for different data sets is visualized in \cref{fig:cost}, and the unnormalized computation times are reported in Tab.~\ref{tab:cost}.
 Among all methods, the \emph{RI} cost function consistently yields the smallest prediction sets, reducing the volume by up to a factor of 0.66 compared to the standard \emph{Interval} cost function.
 While increasing the number of rotations $n_{\mathrm{r}}$ slightly improves performance, it also increases computation time due to the cost of generating random orthogonal matrices $R_i$.
-Nevertheless, since this overhead does not depend on the calibration set size $\nm$, the \emph{RI} approach scales well with larger datasets.
-In fact, when using the full calibration set (i.e., without limiting $\nm\leq300$), the average computation time for \emph{RI} with $n_{\mathrm{r}}=10$ was lower than for the \emph{Interval} cost on all datasets except the small \emph{Energy} dataset.
+Nevertheless, since this overhead does not depend on the calibration set size $\nm$, the \emph{RI} approach scales well with larger data sets.
+In fact, when using the full calibration set (i.e., without limiting $\nm\leq300$), the average computation time for \emph{RI} with $n_{\mathrm{r}}=10$ was lower than for the \emph{Interval} cost on all data sets except the small \emph{Energy} data set.
 Given the marginal improvements beyond $n_{\mathrm{r}}=10$, we adopt this value for all other experiments.

 \ifthenelse{\boolean{showfigure}}{ }